lelia/dependency-scanner/README.md

 npx . --ignore-file /path/to/.ci-ignore
 ```

-> 💡 In the CLI output, "Ignored" counts individual vulnerability instances, while "Vulnerable" counts packages with at least one remaining vulnerability.
-A package only drops from the vulnerable count when *all* of its vulnerabilities are ignored.
+> 💡 A package only drops from the vulnerable packages count when *all* of its vulnerabilities are ignored.

 ### CLI examples